 The Most Reverend Juan Miguel Betancourt, SEMV

 Bishop Betancourt was ordained a priest on April 21, 2001.
-At the time of his appointment as Auxiliary Bishop of Hartford, he was serving on the faculty of The St. Paul Seminary School of Divinity in St. Paul, Minnesota, as Vice Rector of Formation, Associate Academic Dean and Assistant Professor of Sacred Scripture, and as the Pastor of the Church of St. Francis de Sales of St. Paul in St. Paul, Minnesota.
+At the time of his appointment as Auxiliary Bishop of Hartford, he was serving on the faculty of The Saint Paul Seminary School of Divinity in Saint Paul, Minnesota, as Vice Rector of Formation, Associate Academic Dean and Assistant Professor of Sacred Scripture, and as the Pastor of the Church of Saint Francis de Sales of Saint Paul in Saint Paul, Minnesota.

 He is a graduate of the University of Puerto Rico with a Bachelor in Natural Sciences, and received a Master of Divinity degree from the Pontifical Catholic University of Puerto Rico in Ponce.
 Following his priestly ordination, he earned a Licentiate (S.S.L.) in Sacred Scripture from the Pontifical Biblical Institute in Rome.
 Fluent in English, Spanish and Italian, he has proficiency in other languages as well.